 *A proposal may not be submitted to multiple categories.
 Your proposal will only be considered for the category it was submitted.

 This grant program funds individuals employed full-time by nonprofit research organizations (higher education institutions, research institutes, hospitals, or other recognized independent research organizations) who are more than (7) years from the conferral of their doctorate degree (Ph.D., MD degree, or equivalent).
 The purpose and specific aims of the research project must be consistent with the mission of the NSCA.
-General eligibility requirements state that all applicants to this program must have maintained continuous NSCA Membership for a period of no less than five years prior to the application deadline.
+General eligibility requirements state that all applicants to this program must have maintained continuous NSCA Membership or an International Affiliate member for a period of no less than five years prior to the application deadline.
 The maximum award is $30,000 USD plus indirect costs at a rate of up to 20% (travel and salary are not supported).
 Example: The grant is up to $30,000 USD plus indirect costs ($30K + $6K=$36K).
 Indirect costs must be accounted for in the requested funding amount and budget justification within the application.

-Research Grant applications will require the following documentation for submission: Cover Letter, Proposal Structure (Rationale, Specific Aims, Experimental Design, and Methodology, Reference List), Itemized Budget, Budget Justification, and currently available resources. *Salaries may not be included in your proposal.
+If your Letter of Intent (LOI) is approved, research grant applications will require the following documentation for submission: Cover Letter, Proposal Structure (Rationale, Specific Aims, Experimental Design, and Methodology, Reference List), Itemized Budget, Budget Justification, and currently available resources. *Salaries may not be included in your proposal.
 This includes outsourcing technical support (nurses, techs, Coaches, trainers, etc.) A proposal may not be submitted to multiple categories.
 Your proposal will only be considered for the category it was submitted.

 The Senior Investigator Grant timeline can be up to 24 months, with the possibility of a 6-month extension with NSCA Foundation Board approval.